 amqp:queue

 Examples of URI references without a scheme.
-May be used where AMQP is implied, for example in AMQP message to/reply-to fields and link source/target fields.
+May be used where AMQP is implied, for example in AMQP message to/reply-to fields and link source/target address fields.
 May also be used externally where an application knows that AMQP is intended and has some other way to make a connection.

 AMQP URI references with a scope identifier and path.